 Wyandottes were developed in New York State in the 1870s, another location known for cold winter weather.
 They feather out well and come in several colors.
 The Columbian color pattern comes from Wyandottes exhibited at the 1893 Columbian Exhibition at the Chicago World’s Fair.
 They are a good dual-purpose breed.

 Dominiques, with their rose combs, are reliable and sturdy.
 They have a long American history going back to colonial times, so they have survived many cold winters.

 Buckeyes are the only American breed credited to a woman, Mrs. Nettie Metcalf of Warren, Ohio.
 They are named for the Buckeye state and the Buckeye whose color they have.
 With their pea combs, they are well-suited to those cold Ohio winters and a good all-around breed.

 Norwegian Jaerhons are a long established Scandinavian breed that was standardized in the 20th century.
-They are smaller, 5 lbs. for cocks and 3-1/2 lbs. for hens, with attractive patterns.
+They are smaller, 5 pounds for cocks and 3-1/2 pounds for hens, with attractive patterns.
 A good choice for a hardy dual purpose breed.